Alfreton

 There are great places to visit near Alfreton including some great ancient sites, historic monuments, towns, caves, old mines, mountains, hiking areas, lakes, hills, ruins, rivers and streams, waterfalls, historic buildings, cities and shopping centres.

-Arbor Low Henge, Gib Hill Oval Barrow and Bowl Barrow, and Carl Wark Hillfort are some of Alfreton best ancient sites to visit near Alfreton.
+Alfreton has some unmissable ancient sites nearby like Arbor Low Henge, Gib Hill Oval Barrow and Bowl Barrow, and Carl Wark Hillfort.

 Don't miss Blue John Cavern's old mines if visiting the area around Alfreton.

-Don't miss Kinder Scout, Errwood Hall (ruin), Three Shires Head, and Hope Valley's hiking areas if visiting the area around Alfreton.
+Don't miss Errwood Hall (ruin), and Castedge (ruin)'s ruins if visiting the area around Alfreton.

-There are a number of waterfalls near Alfreton including Panniers Pool Waterfall, and Three Shires Head Waterfall.
+There are a several good waterfalls in the Alfreton area like Panniers Pool Waterfall, and Three Shires Head Waterfall.

 Alfreton History